-If the TES9 is out of bypass, and it has been set up to encode VANC or VBI services, these services should be injected into the designated lines of the Video Out signal.
+If the TES9 is out of bypass, and it has been set up to encode VANC services, these services should be injected into the designated lines of the Video Out signal.
 If you believe that they are not, please check the following:

-- The VIDEO and ENCODE LEDs for the desired channel should both be illuminated green.
-The ENCODE LED may be blinking if the data is not continuous. - If the VIDEO LED is yellow, there are no appropriate data services defined for the current video type.
-Use the setup software to check the settings. - If VIDEO LED is green and ENCODE LED is off, there are data services defined but no data is being provided.
+- 1. The VIDEO and ENCODE LEDs for the desired channel should both be illuminated green.
+The ENCODE LED may be blinking if the data is not continuous. - 2.
+If the VIDEO LED is yellow, there are no appropriate data services defined for the current video type.
+Use the setup software to check the settings. - 3.
+If the VIDEO LED is green and the ENCODE LED is off, there are data services defined but no data is being provided.
 Use the setup software to check the settings.
-Check that the data port that should be providing the data (e.g. Port A-C or LAN) is connected and that the data source is operating. - If using one of the RS-232 connections PORT A-C, check that the baud rate is set properly and that the cable is the proper null modem type, as defined in section.
-If the LED for the specified port is on or flashing green, data is being received and there is probably an incorrect setting in the TES9.
-If the LED for the specified port is solidly off, the problem is with the data source or the cable. - If using the LAN connection, check that the LAN LED is on.
-Check that the LAN settings of the TES9 (IP address etc.) match those used by the application that is sending the data.
-Make sure that the sending application is running. - If both VIDEO and ENCODE LEDs are green, encoding is taking place.
-If you are unable to decode the data from the expected line downstream, check the following possibilities.
-The TES9 may be setup to encode with a different VANC address (DID, SDID), or in a different line or component (chroma or luma) than those expected by the decoding equipment; check the settings.
-There may be equipment downstream from the TES9 that is damaging the inserted data; try connecting the decoding device directly to the video output of the TES9, to check this.
-If you have access to a video analyzer, connect the TES9 Video Out to it, to check the presence and coding of the encoded data.
+Check that the data port that should be providing the data (e.g. Port A-C or LAN) is connected and that the data source is operating. - 4.
+If using one of the RS-232 connections PORT A-C, check that the baud rate is set properly and that the cable is the proper null modem type, as defined in the section "Cabling Information" on page 4-4. - If the LED for the specified port is on or flashing green, data is being received and there is probably an incorrect setting in the TES9. - If the LED for the specified port is solidly off, the problem is with the data source or the cable. - 5.
+If using the LAN connection: - Check that the LAN LED is on. - Check that the LAN settings of the TES9 (IP address etc.) match those used by the application that is sending the data. - Make sure that the sending application is running. - 6.
+If both VIDEO and ENCODE LEDs are green, encoding is taking place.
+If you are unable to decode the data from the expected line downstream, check the following possibilities: - The TES9 may be setup to encode with a different VANC address (DID, SDID), or in a different line or component (chroma or luma) than those expected by the decoding equipment; check these settings. - There may be equipment downstream from the TES9 that is damaging the inserted data; try connecting the decoding device directly to the video output of the TES9, to check this. - 7.
+If you have access to a video analyzer, connect the TES9 VIDEO OUT to it, to check the presence and coding of the encoded data.